 The following conditions are symptoms of possible infections; therefore, they are labeled reportable diseases.
 You should not report to your clinical site if determined by your physician to have any of the following, until the condition is resolved (doctor's note required).
-This includes the following reportable conditions:
+This includes, but isn't limited to, the following reportable conditions:

-- o Diarrhea

-- Vomiting
+- o Vomiting

-- o Upper Respiratory Infection
+- Upper Respiratory Infection

 - o Fever

 - o Rash (any part of body)

-- o Open sores (any part of body)
+- Open sores (any part of body)

 - o Boils

-- o Herpes this includes cold sores on the mouth.
+- Herpes this includes cold sores on the mouth.
 (Cold sores on the mouth must be heavily scabbed over before the infection reaches the non-contagious stage.)

 - o Parasite Infestation

 - Strep or staph Infection

 - o Infectious mononucleosis

 - o Conjunctivitis (pink-eyed)

+- o MRSA